AFCON Controversy: Why Senegal Lost Title 2 Months After Victory Over Morocco

 According to CAF, Senegal’s decision to leave the pitch for more than 10 minutes amounted to a refusal to continue, making the application of these rules justified.

-The verdict has sparked widespread debate across the football world.
-While the decision aligns with the letter of the law, many believe the timing raises questions.
+The verdict has sparked widespread debate across the football world, as while the decision aligns with the letter of the law, many believe the timing raises questions.

-Morocco had accepted Senegal’s return to the pitch, continued the match, and ultimately lost on the field before turning to the appeals process.
+Morocco had seemingly accepted Senegal’s return to the pitch, continued the match, and ultimately lost on the field before falling back on the appeals process.

 AFCON, Morocco AFCON win, 2025 Africa Cup of Nations, CAF ruling, Senegal forfeits title, Brahim Díaz penalty, Pape Gueye goal, Court of Arbitration for Sport, AFCON final decision, Fédération Royale Marocaine de Football.